-There has never been a book that’s more hotly contested than the Bible, especially when it comes to conversations about how and if the Bible changes over time.
-It’s a tome that has started wars, divided nations, and probably ended a few friendships – all over people interpreting the same core concepts in different ways.
+There has never been a book more historically debated than the Bible, especially when it comes to conversations about how and if the Bible changes over time.
+It’s a tome that has started wars, divided nations, and probably ended more than a few friendships, all because of the myriad ways people interpret the same core concepts in different ways.
 The history of the Bible is fraught with revisions, wild interpretations, and massive overhauls.
 Over the course of the last century, changes to the Bible have seen the book expand and retract like a 2,000-year-old accordion.

-To understand why so many variations of such an important book exist, you have to remember that there is no original Bible.
-The text of the Old Testament existed as stories that were passed down through the generations before being molded together by authors and then later edited into the book that you can now hold in your hand.
+To understand why so many variations of such an important book exist, you must remember that there is no "original Bible."
+Rather, the text of the Old Testament existed as stories that were passed down through generations before being molded together by authors and then later edited into the book that you can may have at home today.
 Because the Bible had such a rocky start, scholars have multiple versions of the text to work with, each with its own interpretation of events.
-So: has the Bible changed?
+With that in mind, a question lingers: has the Bible changed?

-To find changes in Bible verses you simply have to find some of the most popular sections (the Ten Commandments, the immaculate birth, etc.) and compare whatever Bible you have to a different version.
+To find changes in Bible verses, one simply has to find some of the most popular sections (the Ten Commandments, the immaculate birth, etc.) and compare one Bible to a different version.
 It’s likely that you’ll notice something different.
 The biggest Bible changes happen when a church branches off from its parent and tries to set out with its own identity.
 Jehovah’s Witnesses and the Church of Latter Day Saints, for example, have managed to add their own bible histories to the mix, making things significantly murkier than they already were.

-If, after reading about these changes, you're still feeling doubts about the reality of alterations, additions, and subtractions to the foundational theological document, take a gander at Jesus' slow transformation into a white figure for further evidence that religious dogma and doctrine can—and do—alter with the passage of time.
+If, after reading about these changes, you're still feeling doubts about the reality of alterations, additions, and subtractions to the foundational theological documents, take a gander at Jesus' slow transformation into a white figure for further evidence that religious dogma and doctrine can—and do—alter with the passage of time.

 No One Can Make Up Their Mind About Tobit

-Out of all the latecomers to the Bible, Tobit is the one book with staying power.
-Initially, this story of a magical marriage that helps capture a demon (srsly) was left out of the Biblical canon because of its late authorship but, recently, scholars have theorized that it was left out of the Old Testament because because Raguel, the bride's father, wrote the story's marriage document instead of the bridegroom, as required by Jewish rabbinical law.
+Of all the books that have been edited out of the Old Testament, the Book of Tobit stands out for the tale it tells.
+Initially, this story of a marriage that helped capture a demon was left out of the Biblical canon because of its late authorship.
+Recently, however, scholars have its omission was because Raguel, the bride's father, wrote the story's marriage document instead of the bridegroom, as was required by Jewish rabbinical law.

-Although it's worth noting that the Midrash Bereishit Rabbah, a commentary on the book of Genesis that was written around 400 CE, contains a summary of the Book of Tobit, so it's not like no one knew about this book until they read it in the Dead Sea Scrolls.
+It's worth noting that the Midrash Bereishit Rabbah, a commentary on the book of Genesis written around 400 CE, contains a summary of the Book of Tobit—so it's not like no one knew about this book until they read it in the Dead Sea Scrolls.

-Alright y'all, get ready to get your covet on!
-It turns out that in the original Hebrew, the tenth commandment doesn't say anything about coveting.
-In fact, the original word used, "chamad," is usually used as a synonym for "lakach" (to take), so what's actually happening in the Ten Commandments is a command to not go around like a klepto.
+Depending on the translation, one of the Ten Commandments may have had a very different context than the one with which you're familiar.
+In the original Hebrew, the tenth commandment doesn't say anything about coveting.
+In fact, the original word used, "chamad," is usually used as a synonym for "lakach" (to take), so the tenth (and in some versions the ninth) commandment is actually a command not to yearn for things, but to not go around taking other people's things.

-When studying the Bible, one of the biggest issues that comes up is there's no original version of the text.
-Most of the stories were originally passed down through oral tradition and then written down by people who had their own variations of the stories.
+When studying the Bible, one of the biggest complications is that there's no "original" version of the text to use as a standard edition.
+Most of the stories were passed down through oral tradition and then written down by people who had their own variations of the stories.

 While the Scrolls are more likely to be a "pure" version of the Bible, they offer some large variations on stories many people know.
-For instance, rather than finishing His work on the sixth day and resting on the seventh, God may have finished His work on the seventh day and rested during a sort of philosophical afternoon.
+For instance, rather than finishing work on the sixth day and resting on the seventh, God may have finished work on the seventh day and rested during a sort of late philosophical evening.